alexx855/alexx855/README.md

 # Hello there

-Full Stack Web and Mobile Developer Exploring AI and Web3
+Full Stack Web and Mobile Developer Exploring AI, DevOps and Web3

 ## Skills and Experience